-Our system [1] (see Figure 2) for detecting infant cries is inspired by recent advances in real-time visual object detection.
-Rather than using a small-set of hand crafted and domain specific features we use machine learning methods to select and combine features from an ensemble of several million simple light-weight features (see [1] for a more complete explanation of our approach).
+Our system for detecting infant cries is inspired by recent advances in real-time object detection in the visual domain.
+Rather than using a small-set of hand crafted and domain specific features here we use machine learning methods to select and combine data from an ensemble of several million simple light-weight features (see [1] for a more complete explanation of our approach).